What is Manufacturing Throughput?

-- An injured worker on the factory floor can impact the just in time manufacturing process and halt essential operational activity.
+- An injured worker on the factory floor can impact the just in time management in manufacturing process and halt essential operational activity.
 It can also impact fellow workers’ time and capacity.

 - Worker and process safety is also important to avoid – the loss of a skilled and efficient worker, temporary or permanent floor closures for detailed investigations into any incident, accidental insurance claims which could also be faulty, high insurance costs, permanent damage to equipment